This Serious Select coffee will be roasted and shipped on

 To aid in drying, coffee cherry was taken from the high elevations of the farm and brought to a lower elevation where the temperatures are considerably warmer.
 There, it dried naturally, over a period of 10 days and was later milled.

 In addition to being an interesting cup when brewed for drip or French Press, this coffee also makes an excellent single origin espresso.
 In fact, when available, it is frequently used in barista competitions.
 The natural process shows considerably more body and less brightness than its washed cousin.

 Elida coffees are always top contenders in the Best of Panama competition, and the thoughtful, artisanal processing that Elida's Lamastus family is experimenting with, augers for a complex, earthy cup, pushing the edge of fruitiness to the extreme.
 A tremendous single origin espresso and satisfying beverage however prepared.

 Very limited supply.
 Getting harder to source each year, we have but a small supply.

 Cup Characteristics: Deep, earthy and highly complex profile.
 Sweet, tropical fruit, chocolate, blueberry flavors.
 Syrupy, fruity, chocolaty.
-Fruit intensity is medium.
+Fruit intensity is medium to high.